bparanj/crystal/electronics/book/capacitive-reactance.md

 - **AC vs. DC**: In DC circuits (where \( f = 0 \)), capacitive reactance is infinite, effectively blocking current.
 In AC circuits, the capacitor allows current to flow based on the reactance value.

 Capacitive reactance plays a key role in controlling AC current flow in circuits with capacitors.

+- Why does high-frequency signals pass through a capacitor more easily than low-frequency ones?